estevesnp/aoc-rs/README.md

 # aoc rs

-scaffolding for easily running and adding new AOC challenge implementations
+implementation and scaffolding for easily running and adding new AOC challenge implementations

 ## run AOC day